chemitree/game-audio-ambience-engineering-guide/README.md

 ## Quality Assurance

-All ambience loops in this library have been systematically tested using an automated QC pipeline designed for real-time audio environments.
+A QC pipeline can be used to validate ambience loops in real-time audio environments.

 Validation includes: